-4.4.8 Canada Oil and Gas Operations Act
+4.4.7 Canada Oil and Gas Operations Act

 This Act regulates exploration and drilling for production, conservation, processing and transportation of oil and gas in the Yukon Territory, the Northwest Territories and in Canadian submarine areas.
-The Act is intended to promote:
+The Act is intended to promote (related to oil and gas exploration and exploitation):

 - ! safety;

-- ! environmental protection;
+- environmental protection;

 - ! oil and gas conservation; and

 - ! joint production agreements.

-The Ministers responsible for the Act are the Ministers of Natural Resources and of Indian Affairs and Northern Development, and for the natural resources they respectively administer.
+The Ministers responsible for the Act are the Ministers of Natural Resources and of Indian Affairs and Northern Development, for the natural resources of which they administer respectively.

 Under the Act, the National Energy Board (or its delegate) may issue petroleum-related operating licences, or authorize related works and activities, and impose terms and conditions on them.
-Specific provisions apply relating to entry on lands for petroleum exploration and for activities related to an operating licence.
+Specific provisions also apply that relate to entry on lands for petroleum exploration and for activities related to an operating licence.
 Some of these provisions do not apply to First Nation lands in the Yukon Territory.